 If you’ve ever been in an “out of your element” situation, I’d like to know if it’s ever been one like a hunting women standing on stage before a crowd of Amish.

-It was last summer when I was asked to present at the Michiana Outdoors Sportsman Show.
-I was told they would like it if I would prepare something directed toward women.
-“Not a problem” was my response.
+Last summer, I was asked to present at the Michiana Outdoors Sportsman Show.
+I was told they would like it if I prepared something directed toward women.
+“Not a problem,” was my response.
 I do that all the time.

 The months passed, and I refined other presentations into a presentation about sharing hunting traditions with women.